 Adjustment of the way your upper and lower teeth bite together is called “Occlusal Equilibration” in dentistry.

-Bite adjustment is needed from time to time when a filling has been done or a new tooth crown or bridgework done.
+Bite adjustment is needed from time to time when a filling has been done, or a new tooth crown or bridgework is done.

 Typically it’s a short 5-minute procedure where you bite down on a piece of paper to show the biting surfaces, and the dentist adjusts the top of your teeth surfaces slightly.

-It usually involved altering the chewing surfaces of some or all of a person’s teeth allows the jaw joints to be in the right anatomical position when the teeth come together, resulting in a solid bite.
+It usually involves altering the chewing surfaces of some or all of a person’s teeth, allowing the jaw joints to be in the right anatomical position when the teeth come together, resulting in a solid bite.

 If not correctly aligned, joint problems can develop, tooth wear problems can develop, or some combination of both.